 Cloud data centers are massive in scale and located outside of urban areas, where land and power are relatively inexpensive.
 Specifically, cloud data centers are often hundreds or thousands of miles away from the end user, increasing latency to where the data is ultimately delivered.
 As such, edge data centers can appropriately serve applications with low-latency requirements, while cloud data centers can more optimally enable use cases like web & mobile applications, website hosting, and e-commerce.

 Does 5G Use Edge Data Centers?

-As shown below, in a 4G / LTE network, average latency ranges between 50 to 100 milliseconds (ms), comprised of core / cloud, transport, and air interface latency.
+As shown above, in a 4G / LTE network, average latency ranges between 50 to 100 milliseconds (ms), comprised of core / cloud, transport, and air interface latency.
 Whereas in a 5G network, latency can be reduced to a total of 10 milliseconds (ms), with only 2 to 3 milliseconds of latency excluding transport.
 Decreasing transport latency requires moving the core compute and cloud interface closer to the edge, and, in turn, end user.